-5. TAX CREDIT
+5. Tax credit

-No provision for profits tax has been made in the interim financial report as all the Group's companies which were subject to such tax sustained losses for taxation purposes for the periods ended 30 June 2018 and 2017.
+No provision for profits tax has been made in the interim financial statements as all the Group's companies which were subject to such tax have sustained losses for taxation purposes for the periods ended 30 June 2018 and 2017.
 Overseas tax is calculated at the rates applicable in the respective jurisdictions.

-A tax credit of US1,391,000 for the period ended 30 June 2018 (2017: US1,391,000) represented the deferred tax credit arising on an amortisation charge for the period relating to the intangible asset of the patent FortacinTM.
+A tax credit of US\$1,391,000 for the period ended 30 June 2018 (2017: US\$1,391,000) represented the deferred tax credit arising on an amortisation charge for the period relating to the intangible asset of the patent FortacinTM.